Connection Configuration

 Behavior:

-timeoutPolicyremains the dedicated timeout control- long-running shell and exec reads keep their own streaming behavior
+timeoutPolicyremains the dedicated timeout control for setup and reply paths- long-running shell and exec reads keep their own streaming behavior

 If you also set timeoutPolicy.responseTimeInterval, keepalive reply waits use the tighter of that reply timeout and the keepalive interval itself.